 - Ripple-Effect-Proof Memory: Remembering things that have been retgonned is a side effect of being a time traveller.

 - Rule of Scary: Suddenly the Angels can move even if they can see each other?They don't seem to care that the lights are on, they're facing each other and well, they move.
 It's genuinely frightening.

 - Save the Villain: The Angels ask the Doctor to do this for them.
 He doesn't.

 - Talking Your Way Out:The Doctor: And I tell you something else — (starts running) Never let me talk!

 - Temporary Blindness: Amy's inability to open her eyes.

-- Timey-Wimey Ball: Taken to a horrific extreme when the crack begins to start erasing parts of history, absorbing things into it.
+- Timey-Wimey Ball: The crack begins erasing parts of history, absorbing things into it.
+This includes events as well as people.
 Altogether fitting considering the Trope Namer for Timey-Wimey Ball was the Weeping Angels' first appearance, "Blink".

 - Where's the Fun in That?:The Doctor: Can I trust you, River Song?

 River: If you like.
 But where's the fun in that?

 - Your Cheating Heart: Amy attempts to shag the Doctor on the night before her wedding.
 You gotta feel bad for Roy.